MuckRock/python-documentcloud/docs/documents.rst

            >>> obj.mentions
            [<Mention: Page 2>, <Mention: Page 3> ....

+   .. attribute:: noindex

+       A boolean indicating whether the document is hidden from search engines and DocumentCloud search.
+       A document may be public and embedded on a site, but still have noindex set to True so that the document isn't indexed on search engines.
+Private documents of course are not searchable on search engines regardless.

    .. attribute:: normal_image

        Returns the binary data for the "normal" sized image of the document's